zocodo/Battman/README.md

 - [x] NO CocoaPods, NO Swift Packages, NO external code requirements, NO 3rd-party frameworks
 - [x] Compile WITH/WITHOUT Xcode
 - [x] Obtain & Operate directly from/with your hardware with the deepest raw data
-- [x] Supporting iPhone & iPad & iPod & Xcode Simulator & Apple Silicon Macs (If someone donate devices I can even code for Apple Watches and AppleTVs)
+- [x] Supporting iPhone & iPad & iPod & Xcode Simulator & Apple Silicon Macs (If someone donate devices I can even code for Apple Watches and Apple TVs)
 - [x] Highly integrated with your battery Gas Gauge IC that manufactured by Texas Instruments
 - [x] Show as much as power informations than IOPS & PowerManagement provided
 - [x] Identifying your power adapters, wireless chargers, or even your MagSafe accessories